rossetti/KSLBook/docs/03-Chapter3.md

 is a 25% chance that the service time is uniformly distributed with minimum of 20 minutes and a maximum of 25 minutes, and a 75\% chance that the time is distributed according to a Weibull distribution with shape of 2 and a scale of 4.5.
+Use stream 1 for your sampling.

 Setup a model to generate 100 observations of the service time.
 Compute the theoretical expected value of the distribution.
 Estimate the expected